spectrocloud/librarium/content/docs/04-clusters/03-edge/04-edgeforge-workflow/04-build-images.md

 # Validation

+1. In the build server, validate the output directory containing the ISO file.

-You can validate that the ISO image is not corrupted and is valid by attempting to flash a bootable device.
+2. You can validate that the ISO image is not corrupted and is valid by attempting to flash a bootable device.
 Most software that creates a bootable device will validate the ISO image before the flash process.

+3. You can validate that the Edge host is ready for the site installation by simulating a site deployment on one of the Edge hosts.
+The simulation process will require you to complete the installation process and reset the device after the validation.

 # Next Steps